Behat/docs/quick_intro.rst

 application behaves exactly as you described in your ``*.feature`` scenarios.

-Going forward, we'll show you how Behat can be used to automate this particular checout feature as a test verifying that the application (existing or not) works as you and your stakeholders expect (according to your conversation) it to.
+Going forward, we'll show you how Behat can be used to automate this particular checkout feature as a test verifying that the application (existing or not) works as you and your stakeholders expect (according to your conversation) it to.